 Posted on March 2, 2018 by Jenn Zatopek

 So much of my own recovery has been unlearning the sick ways of being that my parents taught me.
 I wish it were not the case.
-I wish that I had been born to normal, well-adjusted parents, who gave comfort, solace, and support instead of verbal assaults, beatings, and uncaring silence.
+I wish that I had been born to normal, well-adjusted parents, who gave comfort, solace, and support instead of abuse and neglect.

 In the deepest part of my soul, I know that they truly did the best they could with the skills, tools, and willingness they had.
 However, their best did great harm.

 This is not exactly comforting news.

 But make no mistake: I am better, healthier, and more alive than I ever have been before.
 I feel loved, cherished, and cared for by the God of the universe who offers boundless grace and peace by the mysterious circle of Father, Son, and Holy Spirit.
 I’m reading through the Divine Dance by Richard Rohr and Mike Morrell and know, in the marrow of my bones, that there truly is a celebration going on inside of me ALL THE TIME, and I am invited, and have been, since the day I was born.
 The same invitation extends to you.
 There are no exceptions.